I’m all about finding the simplest, yet most effective ways to do things around the house.

 While you probably don’t plan to eat your houseplants, if you are growing edible ornamentals indoors, it can be a real hassle to have to wash all that dirt off your plants before eating.

-Even if you don’t plan on eating your plant, the dirt can attract bugs and make it more likely for the plant to fall victim to disease.
+Even if you don’t plan on eating your plant, the dirt can attract bugs and make it more likely for the plant to catch some sort of a disease.
 The ice cube watering hack eliminates all of those concerns!

 How to Water With Ice Cubes